Qwacktuz/gamejam26/README.md

 ## Tools and libraries used

-- Pixi for python project management
+- Pixi and git project management
 - Pygame and numpy for game logic
 - Asperite for pixel art
 - Tenacity (Audacity) and UltraBox for sound design